L'Enfant (film)

 L'Enfant (English: The Child) is a 2005 Belgian film directed by Jean-Pierre and Luc Dardenne, starring Jérémie Renier and Déborah François.
 The film was released under its French title in the US, and as The Child in the UK.

-It received critical acclaim and won the Palme d'Or at the 2005 Cannes Film Festival, among other accolades.
+It won the Palme d'Or at the 2005 Cannes Film Festival, among other accolades.
 In 2017, the film was named the fourteenth "Best Film of the 21st Century So Far" by The New York Times.

 Plot

 Bruno, 20, and Sonia, 18, are surviving on her welfare cheques and Bruno's petty crimes when Sonia becomes pregnant.
 While Sonia is absent, Bruno sells their baby to a black market adoption ring to make some quick cash.
 He tells Sonia, telling her that they can simply "make" another baby, but Sonia is sickened and faints.

 Faced with Sonia's shock, and feeling regret for his mistake, Bruno buys the child back at a premium—but, after being turned away by Sonia, his mounting debts lead Bruno down a quick path to desperation.
 He also learns Sonia is pressing charges.
 He winds up in prison, and Sonia visits him, sharing a moment of despair.